vel2006/Errox_CMD/README.md

 ### TargetInstallerCreator.py

   TargetInstallerCreator.py is the new installer creation tool for Errox_CMD.
 Instead of there being a single large installer file (annoying to deal with) I have instead decided to have version 3.0 bring the new installer file along with some new things that the info collection script can look for.
 This installer does not rely on internet sites or connection to work, it simply creates the files from plaintext source code.
 This installer file is designed to create a file (either C or Python currently) that you get to choose the language of, so in the event that a certain language or file type is not allowed to run on the device you can avoid blockage via using another language for the installer file.
 Once the installer file has created the files, it will run them.
 It runs a basic Lay of The Land (LTL) batch script, that was customized when creating the installer file.
 After the LTL file runs, the shell runs, currently it can only be either batch or python script.
 Below is an explination of how each works.

+  Version 3.7 brought changes to how the dictionary is handled inside of TargetInstallerCreator.py.
+Instead of using a static dictionary of commands, anyone can now simply edit the contents of each directory holding commands, and even add their own!
+This allows for the script to be more versatile and change on the fly with each user's needs.

   ### Batch shell: